kwhit2/0x0A-unity-360_video_tour/README.md

 - How to use Unity’s Video Player component

 ## Project Description
-- In this project I will be making a 360 video tour of Holberton's San Francisco campus.
+- In this project I will be making a VR 360 video tour of Holberton's San Francisco campus.
 Users will be able to navigate between video clips/rooms of the campus.